xinwenfu/VChat_KSTET_DLL/README.md

 > - Offsets may vary depending on what version of VChat was compiled, the version of the compiler used, and any compiler flags applied during the compilation process.
 ___

 As with the previous exploitation of the [KSTET](https://github.com/DaintyJet/VChat_KSTET_Multi) and similarly constrained commands such as [GTER](https://github.com/DaintyJet/VChat_GTER_EggHunter) we are limited by the space available on the buffer which was allocated on the stack.
 We will not be repeating the use of [Egghunters](https://www.hick.org/code/skape/papers/egghunt-shellcode.pdf) or [Code-Reuse](https://github.com/DaintyJet/VChat_GTER_CodeReuse) exploitation strategies.
 We will be using a [sideloading](https://www.crowdstrike.com/blog/dll-side-loading-how-to-combat-threat-actor-evasion-techniques/) technique.
-This means a legitimate executable will use a function like [LoadLibraryA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) to load a malicious DLL into the processes memory and use this to execute malicious code.
+This means a legitimate executable will use a function like [LoadLibraryA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) to load a malicious DLL into the processes memory and use this action to execute malicious code.

 DLLs are [Dynamic-Link-Libraries](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library); they are used as shared libraries that can be loaded at runtime by a process.
 This is where the [LoadLibraryA](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya) function comes into play, allowing us to use the malicious functions embedded in the DLL.